-- (3) As defined in this prospectus supplement under the heading "Description of Certain Debt."
+(1) The amounts shown above reflect principal amounts outstanding at May 4, 2019.
 Our obligations under our senior secured revolving facility are guaranteed by certain of our subsidiaries and are secured by security interests in certain of our and the guarantors' tangible and intangible personal property.
+As of May 4, 2019, our senior secured revolving facility was undrawn and we had \$990 million of available borrowing capacity (after giving effect to \$10 million of outstanding letters of credit).
 See "Description of Certain Debt."